About this property

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Wildlife commonly seen on the property include Florida black bear, white-tailed deer, wild turkey, raccoon and bobcat.
 Birding can be quite rewarding, particularly in the bottomland forests during fall and spring migration.

-- Hiking, bicycling, horseback riding, fishing, wildlife viewing and nature study.
+- Hiking, bicycling, horseback riding, limited hunting, fishing, wildlife viewing and nature study.

 - The first entrance is from Country Road 326, approximately 1.5 miles north of State Road 40 (6381 E Highway 326, Silver Springs, FL 34488).